hlotvonen/glyph-drawing-club-blog/src/posts/2015-05-01-amiga-ascii-art.md

 Amiga ASCII art can be seen as a continuation of PETSCII art made on Commodore's earlier Commodore 64 computer.
 PETSCII refers to the character set of the Commodore 64, which was well-suited for text art.
 The technologically advanced Amiga, however, replaced the Commodore 64, and many PETSCII artists began to create text art on Amiga computers.
 However, the popularity of Amiga ASCII art is mainly based on the culture and social communities formed around BBS[^36].
 For this reason, I will mainly focus on discussing Amiga ASCII during the BBS era, leaving out the similarities of PETSCII art to Amiga ASCII.

-Nowdays Amiga ASCII is mostly created on PC, Mac or Linux computers.
+Nowdaays Amiga ASCII is mostly created on PC, Mac or Linux computers.
 The only defining factor for Amiga ASCII art today seems to be the method of creating the image using the Amiga font.

 [^32]: Carlsson & Miller, online source
 [^33]: Hischer 2015, interview